idnow/de.idnow.android/README.md

 ### Colors

 The IDnow SDK is designed with colors following the IDnow corperate design.
 You can use the SDK without making any adaptions to the colors at all.
-If, however you want the SDK screens to appear in different colors you can make the following adaptions:
+If, however you want the SDK screens to appear in different colors.

+Our SDK supports Light Mode as well as the Dark Mode version.
+Currently, if dark mode is enabled on the user's mobile device, the SDK will automatically appear in Dark Mode.

+you can make the following adaptions for Light Mode and Dark Mode :

+Video Ident Plus enabled :

+#### primaryColor
+Used as default color of the App and the component such as the buttons

+#### primaryVariantColor
+Useed as a desactivated color for the buttons, it should use same value as primaryColor with a transparent code.

+#### primarytextColor
+Useed as a text color for the whole App

+#### bgPrimaryColor
+Used as background color for the screens.

+#### bgSecondaryColor
+Used as background color for the textfields

+#### basicInputField
+Used as text color color for the textfields

+#### overwriting default colors

+Video Ident Plus disbled :

 #### text_default
 Used as default color for display and editable texts